Nileshwaram: History

 The grand finale of the annual temple festival season takes place in this area, which is known for its "kavus", or sacred groves.
 The most famous of the sacred groves is the Mannampurathu Kavu.
 The town is also known for Theyyam, the ritualistic art forms.
 Also Nileshwar is the first town in Kerala famous for cultivating 'Chengthengu' (red dwarf coconut).

 In 1918, the Rajah's High School was established, it was one of the first north Kerala schools of its kind.
 The school retains a letter written to the students by Mahatma Gandhi on his way in 1928 to Mangalore.
 It was part of a broad appeal for people to rally behind the national movement.

+in 2024, 150 people were injured by fireworks at Theru Anjootambalam Veererkavu temple.

 Administration

 Nileshwar Municipality and surrounding Panchayats are administered by Nileshwar Block Panchayat.
 Nileshwaram is politically a part of Thrikaripur Assembly constituency under Kasaragod Loksabha constituency.

 Municipal Wards

 Nileshwar Municipality is composed of following 32 wards: